derekphilipau/nextjs-markdown-content-cms/public/content/posts/2019-08-01-color-psychology/index.md

 excerpt: Exploring how color choices can influence brand perception and consumer behavior.
 ---

-# The Art of Color Psychology in Branding

 As a designer, one of the most powerful tools in my arsenal is color.
 It's not just about making things look pretty – color has the ability to evoke emotions, influence perceptions, and even drive behavior.
 Today, let's dive into the fascinating world of color psychology in branding.

 ## The Emotional Palette